cfsworkload/mobileTelco/README.md

 3. Click the **Liberty for Java** option and click **Continue**.
 4. Enter a unique name for your app and click **Finish**.
 5. At the bottom of the page, click **View App Overview**.
-6. In the overview page click on the **Add a service or API” button.
+6. In the overview page click on the **Add a service or API** button.
 7. Choose the Cloudant NoSQLDB service from the Data and Analytics services section.
 8. Name the service and click **Create**.
+Note: Do not include spaces in the name of the service.
 9. **Restage** your app.

 Using the values entered in the Cloud Foundry App creation for these properties.